olisystems/OLI-Boxes-Testing-Scripts/README.md

 # OLI-Boxes-Testing-Scripts
 Some of our testing scripts for our OLI Boxes.
-They show basic functionality to accomplish some tasks.
+They show basic functionality to accomplish some simple tasks.